Skip to main

 Admissions

-Students interested in the joint JD/MPA program must apply to each program separately through the Graduate School’s Apply Yourself system.
+Students interested in the joint JD/MPA program must apply to each program separately through the Graduate School.
 Generally, students enroll in one program first, usually Law, and during the first year apply to the second program, usually the MPA.
-Since the student has already applied to the Graduate School once, all they will need to include in their second application is:

 • Student’s information